Frictionless Growth Challenge catchup post

 I’m in a [growth/monetization] era

-My biggest friction point is [H/A/P/I], and here’s how I’m addressing it: ________
+My biggest friction point is [H/A/P/I], and I’m addressing it by____________.

 That’s your map.
 Now, post it in today’s challenge post.
 Then, post it on your social media #fgchallenge

-Hence the bi-monthly breakthrough sessions to make sure you’re on track and to course correct.
+Bi-monthly breakthrough sessions to make sure you’re on track and to course correct.

-Hence the collection of world-class resources to help you make the most of the path you choose to achieve the most frictionless growth possible.
+A collection of world-class resources to help you make the most of the path you choose to achieve the most frictionless growth possible.

 This is just the first step in a vast journey.
+Let us help guide you on your quest.

 Hope to see you inside.